DecX-x/License_Plate_Detection/readme.md

 **Example Output**

-[Image of webcam feed with license plates highlighted in bounding boxes]
+[Image of webcam feed with license plates highlighted in bounding boxes] (If you have a sample image, include it here)

 **Troubleshooting**

 * **Camera Access:** If the webcam doesn't open, ensure your camera is working and not being used by another application.
-* **Model Not Found:** Double-check that your `license-Plate_detector.pt` file is in the same directory as `app.py`.

-Let me know if you'd like any further refinements or have more questions.
+Feel free to add any further details or screenshots if you have them.
+This README should be sufficient to guide users on how to run your project.
+Let me know if you have any other questions.